ACCISA/routing-agent/README.md

 3. **TLS for Communication**:
    - All communication between agents is secured using TLS, ensuring encrypted and authenticated data transfer.

-## Setup and Development Steps

-### Step 1: Write `server.c`
-- Create the main server file responsible for handling TCP connections and routing messages.
-- Use the reactor pattern to monitor incoming connections and process tasks in a single thread.

-### Step 2: Implement SSL/TLS
-- Integrate OpenSSL to establish secure communication between agents.
-- Implement the SSL handshake and wrap socket connections in a TLS layer for secure communication.

-### Step 3: Implement Reactor Pattern
-- Use the `poll()` system call to monitor file descriptors for changes.
-- Create a task queue to handle incoming data, trigger events, and execute tasks within the main event loop.

 ## How It Works

 1. **Initialize the Agent**: